 - Is it normal to bleed from the nose and mouth after death?

-- Can you bleed from an ovarian cyst?
+- Can you die from pulling nose hairs?

-- Can you bleed vaginally from ovarian cysts?
+- Can you die from a nose job?

 - Is it likely to bleed to death from uterine fibroids?